 Even though we cannot control the gendered messages our children receive, we do have the power to talk with them about how to notice and think critically about these messages.
 By being proactive, we have the power to influence the impact of these messages.
 Take a look at this great resource for some tips about what you can do to counter gender stereotypes!

-Mom with daughters to symbolize deconstructing gendered messagesLast–but certainly not least–moms have to take care of themselves!
+Mom with child to symbolize deconstructing gendered messagesLast–but certainly not least–moms have to take care of themselves!
 Not only are you impacted by gender stereotypes (we all are), but you’re also trying to help your child navigate this scene.
 It can be overwhelming at times.
 As a professional coach for women and mothers, I would be honored to offer my support as you balance between helping your child and taking good care of YOURSELF!

 Contributor Statement: Melissa Santos (melissasantos@alumni.stanford.edu) contributed to the research and writing of this blog.
 Melissa currently works as a psychology lab manager and is preparing to apply for graduate programs in child development.